 UniSC’s Strategic Plan 2021-2024 has been developed in consultation with staff and other key stakeholders.
 UniSC has considered our commitment to respect, protect and promote human rights when developing the strategies that are included in this plan.
-The Strategic Plan also reflects Unite and Recover, the Queensland Government’s objectives for the community.
+The Strategic Plan also reflects "Good jobs, Better services, Great lifestyle", the Queensland Government’s objectives for the community.

 Inspire more people to achieve their ambitions through education.